Squaring the

 shorter putts are relatively easy.
 As the

-length of the putt increases, it gets much harder to make the marker
+length of the putt increases, it gets much harder to make the

-travel straight.
+marker travel straight.
 This does

-that your putter face angle is off more with longer putts.
+face angle is off more with longer putts.
+It’s just that the

-It’s just that the stronger force
+stronger force

 of a long putt amplifies any imperfection in your face angle more.

-This drill simplifies putting by moving the concern of squaring the
+This drill simplifies putting by moving the concern of squaring

-putter face to the practice
+the putter face to the practice

 time.
 Once you can keep your putter face square in practice,